rikosintie/Discovery/docs/Using_PowerShell.md

 The first step is installing the Windows Terminal.
 While not strictly required, you could use the cmd.exe shell, I find the Windows Terminal a much better solution.
 It allows:

 Multiple applications in one application

 - PowerShell
 - WSL
 - Git Bash
 - CMD.exe
+- Azure Cloud Shell

 Here is a screenshot of my terminal: